 In the modern world, it has become extremely difficult to survive without a loan or any other form of credit whether at a personal or at a business level.
 Due to this, many lenders limit the number of borrowers that are granted loans on a daily basis.
-One of the greatest factors that these lenders consider is your personal FICO® scores.
+One of the greatest factors that these lenders consider is your personal FICO® score.
 Unknown to many, a higher credit score means that you have a higher ability to manage debt while a lower score means you are considered a higher risk.

 Therefore, a personal FICO® score plays a major role in your life since lenders check with personal credit reporting agencies to establish your loan repayment ability.
 It is also important to know that whenever you need funding to launch the business of your dreams, your personal credit will be taken into account by banks and lenders before granting you any form of loan.
 This truly reveals how difficult it has become to obtain financing with a bad credit score.

 If you currently have a bad credit rating, you can still improve on it by applying several credit building strategies.
 Your FICO® credit score keeps fluctuating depending on how hard you work to improve on it.
 If you pay all your bills on time, repay your loans on time and stop using all the credit given to you, it means you still have a big chance to raise your credit score.
-There are so many benefits that comes with improving your FICO® credit score especially when it comes to funding your business.
+There are so many benefits that come with improving your FICO® credit score especially when it comes to funding your business.

 Here is a look at what a higher personal credit score can do for you especially when it comes to business financing.